rsksmart/devportal/docs/04-resources/04-tutorials/Port-an-Ethereum-dApp.md

 # Advantages of Porting Your dApp to Rootstock (RSK)
 **1. Faster Transaction Speeds**

-RSK makes transactions by using merge-mining with Bitcoin.
-This means that RSK transactions benefit from the security of the Bitcoin network while achieving faster confirmation times compared to Ethereum.
+Rootstock performs transactions by [merge-mining with Bitcoin](/concepts/merged-mining/).
+This means that Rootstock transactions benefit from the security of the Bitcoin network while achieving faster confirmation times compared to Ethereum.

 **2. Lower Gas Fees**